 Even me is not exempted — I worked on side hustles both while in school and while working full-time jobs.

-Many people think that having a side hustle can be very difficult and can-do damage to your school or your work performance due to their time requirements; however, if you manage your time effectively, only benefits result.
+Many people think that having a side hustle can be very difficult and can do damage to your school or your work performance due to their time requirements; however, if you manage your time effectively, only benefits result.
 While side hustling in college, I still managed to passed my major subjects in Computer Science degree, while building my portfolio alongside my full-time job, I was recognized for different achievements.

-Here are my 3 tips to managing your side hustle alongside a full time job:
+Here are my 3 tips to managing your side hustle alongside a full-time job:

-Having a side hustle that will take too much of your time is not ideal.
+N1.
+Think of a side hustle that won’t take too much of your time: Having a side hustle that will take too much of your time is not ideal.
 Make sure that when you’re brainstorming of ideas for your side hustle you want to pursue, it won’t take your own time nor will not require you to be on that particular place.
 Instead, think of a side hustle that can be worked on your own time, like after work or on the weekends.

-When I started to do my side hustles, most of my engagement won’t fit on my schedules and it’s hard to say no. Like when someone invited me to hang out on a weekend or after work.
+N2.
+Be an Essentialist.
+Learn to say “NO”: When I started to do my side hustles, most of my engagement won’t fit on my schedules and it’s hard to say no. Like when someone invited me to hang out on a weekend or after work.
 At first, it’s hard to say no. But somehow, I overcome those weekend party’s invitation by setting up my priorities and focus on the things that I really love the most.